 - Contact creditors or consult a Credit Counselor Work with creditors to bring down balances by making on-time payments.
 Consider consulting a Credit Counselor if necessary.

 - Don’t open a lot of new accounts quickly.
 Particularly if you have only recently established credit.

 - Avoid credit repair agencies.
 You don’t have to pay to improve your score.

 Research from independent sources has shown that credit scoring is not unfair to minorities and even those individuals who have what is sometimes referred as a “thin” credit history.

 Credit is a critical component of your over financial health.
 Maintaining a good FICO® Score can mean getting a loan faster loan and with better terms.
 The objective nature of the FICO® Score process allows for a fair assessment of your ability to repay a loan without fear of discrimination of any kind.

 In the event that you are denied credit, the Equal Credit Opportunity ACT ECOA gives you the right to find out why within 30 days.
 You are also entitled to a free copy of your credit report within 60 days.
 The credit report can be obtained by contacting the three credit agencies.
 If your FICO was the primary reason for the denial, the lender will indicate the reasons for the score to explain why you failed to qualify.
 For more info go to www.myfico.com/credit-education.

-American Financial Network, Inc. is not a credit repair agency and provides no credit repair services.
-American Financial Network, Inc. is not acting on behalf of or at the direction of the federal government, and this offer is not being made by an agency of the government.
+Ideal Lending LLC is not a credit repair agency and provides no credit repair services.
+Ideal Lending LLC is not acting on behalf of or at the direction of the federal government, and this offer is not being made by an agency of the government.